 Justification of Red List Category

 This recently-split curassow inhabits the most deforested part of Amazonia, and is also targeted by hunters.
-Any remaining wild population must be extremely small.
-For this reason the species is classified as Critically Endangered.
+A tiny captive population exists, but there are no confirmed records from the wild since 1978.
+Any remaining wild population must be extremely small, and is likely to still be declining.
+For these reasons the species is classified as Critically Endangered.

 A model of forest loss in the Amazon basin since 2002 (Soares-Filho et al. 2006), combined with the species’s approximate maximum range and data on its ecology and life history (following the methods of Bird et al. 2011), suggests that the species will lose 78-88% of suitable habitat in the Amazonian portion of its range (as defined by the model, and which accounts for c.
 68% of the total area of suitable habitat for this species) over 35 years (estimate of three generations).
 The pessimistic scenario for forest loss suggests that the species will lose at least 60% of its global extent of suitable habitat over this period.
-By also factoring in additional declines owing to the species’s susceptibility to fragmentation, edge-effects and hunting, the suspected rate of population decline could be 70% over 35 years.
-However, estimated recent rates of forest loss in the species's range have been equivalent to 28% across three generations (Tracewski et al. 2016).
-The projected future decline is therefore placed in the band 50-79%.
+By also factoring in additional declines owing to the species’s susceptibility to fragmentation, edge-effects and hunting, the suspected rate of population decline is thought to be 70% over 35 years.

 Crax pinima is restricted to Maranhão and Pará in the Belém area of endemism in north-east Amazonia, Brazil.
 It is extinct around Belém, Pará (Novaes and Lima 1998), and may survive only in western Maranhão at Gurupi Biological Reserve and adjoining areas (Lees et al. 2013).
 The species was not found during extensive fieldwork around Paragominas in eastern Pará (A. Aleixo per F. Olmos in litt.
 2003).
 During extensive sampling in the municipalities of Capitão Poço, Dom Eliseu, Paragominas, Santa Bárbara do Pará, Tailândia, and Tomé-Açu from 1998-2009, the only reports of the species came from local inhabitants who reported that the species persisted in very low densities in the Agropalma Group Forestal Reserves in Tailândia, where it is rarer than Mitu tuberosum, which is larger and sought-after by hunters (Portes et al. 2011).
 In western Maranhão it was seen in reasonable numbers in the forests along the Rio Pindaré in 1977.
 There were no further confirmed sightings in the wild until 2017, when an expedition to Gurupi Biological Reserve recorded a male and a female (Mendes et al. 2017).
 It is likely to be close to global extinction in the wild (Lees et al. 2013).
 In 2009 five individuals (three females, plus two males potentially of this species) were seized in trade and sent to a conservation breeding centre in Santa Catarina; one female and one male died in a landslide in 2010.
 Two further females were subsequently located at a breeding centre in Minas Gerais, giving a surviving known total of four females and one potential male in captivity (Laganaro 2013).